Where am I?

 How long will I tarry here in this place?
 Will there ever be another baby for me?
 Or..is this just the beginning of a new stage in my life?

 If you don't know this by now, my husband and I are open to life.
-While the last year has seen me in some devastating places emotionally and physically which led us to opt to abstain at times, it's not a permanent decision and is always governed by open communication and prayer.
+While the last year has seen me in some devastating places emotionally and physically which led us to opt to abstain at times, it was not a permanent decision and was always governed by open communication and prayer.
 There very well could be another baby.
 But there hasn't been so far, and this is where I am right now, floating on these unfamiliar waves, wondering if they're taking me back to the shoreline that I've been so used to, or further out into unknown depths.

 My sister just had a baby a few days ago.
 I got to see him when he was twelve hours old.
 I held him and focused on his sweet face serene in slumber.
 He was swaddled up in his little cocoon, abiding there in his perfection, completely unaware of me.
 I never saw his eyes flutter, much less open.
 In the last year or so, holding other people's newborns has not lent that well-known "twinge" of longing I usually feel when my own babies have gotten just a little too big.
 I have not felt that I necessarily wanted another baby, but was content to love on someone else's and hand them right back.
 To be honest, at that moment, I still did not feel that twinge.
 Don't get me wrong, I was instantly in love with this little boy, his smallness, his soft skin, the sweet smell of new baby, and the promises he embodied for my sister and her family.
 Holding him gave me such joy.
 But this joy was only partially mine, and most of it I had to give back.
 So I laid it down along with him, in the little bassinet in the hospital room.
 And then I left.